 NCCI is a community of academic and administrative change leaders who collaborate to share ideas, innovations and best practices.
 Membership is institution based and includes representation from higher education leaders across the world.
 NCCI has over 100 institutional members and more than 1,000 individual members worldwide.
 The association celebrates its 20th Anniversary this summer.

-The award will be presented at NCCI’s annual conference, to be held in Denver Colorado, July 10-12.
+The award will be presented at NCCI’s 2019 Annual Conference, to be held in Denver Colorado, July 10-12.